 The Centennial Woods Loop is a great 1.8-mile hike that showcases the beauty of the area.

 During mid to late November, the first snowfall of the season occurs!
-This is the perfect time for skiing and snowboarding.
+Our favorite places for skiing and snowboarding?
+Head to Bolton Valley and Cochran’s Ski Area, just a few miles from Burlington.

 Haley | Gathering Waves